Osamu Kobayashi (animation director)

 Osamu Kobayashi (小林 治, Kobayashi Osamu) is a Japanese animator and animation director, best known for Creamy Mami, the Magic Angel.
-He was born in Fuchuu-shi, Tokyo.
-He belongs to Ajia-do Animation Works.
+He was born in Fuchuu-shi, Tokyo and belongs to Ajia-do Animation Works.
 In 1963, he entered Toei Animation at the same time as Tsutomu Shibayama and Hayao Miyazaki.
-He was a chief animator working with Shibayama after having transferred to a A Production (predecessor to Shin-Ei Animation).
-He established Ajia-do Animation Works with Shibayama in 1978.
+He was a chief animator working with Shibayama, after having transferred to A Production (predecessor to Shin-Ei Animation).
+Eventually, he established Ajia-do Animation Works with Shibayama in 1978.

+At the 2019 Tokyo Anime Awards, he won an award for animation.